nirsky/react-native-scaling-example/README.md

 export {scale, verticalScale, moderateScale};
 ```

-`scale` function is pretty straight forward and will return the same linear result as using viewport.
+`scale` function is pretty straight forward and will return the same linear result as using viewport.<br/>
-`verticalScale` is like scale but based on height instead of width, sometimes useful.<br/>
+`verticalScale` is like scale, but based on height instead of width, which can be useful.<br/>
 The real magic happens at `moderateScale`.
 You can check the formula, but long story short,
-it won't 'exaggerate' when going on the big screen.
+it won't 'exaggerate' when scaling for a big screen.
 You can also control the resize factor,
-passing `1` as the resize factor will be like regular scale, and passing `0` will be like no scaling at all.<br/>
+passing `1` as the resize factor will be like regular `scale`, and passing `0` will be like no scaling at all.<br/>

 Anyway, enough talking, here are the results after combining `scale` and `moderateScale` until your designer is pleased.